-Kodiak has progressed its lead investigational therapy, KSI-301, into six registrational clinical trials.
-The comprehensive clinical program targets high prevalence anti-vascular endothelial growth factor ("anti-VEGF") dependent retinal diseases with clinical trials designed as a package to support a broad product label, which we hope will include the key diseases and the longest dosing intervals.
-KSI-301 is being developed to become a differentiated, long-interval therapy for use in many patients who may benefit from anti-VEGF therapy.
+Kodiak's lead product candidate, tarcocimab tedromer ("KSI-301" or "tarcocimab"), has been advanced into six registrational clinical studies, four of which are actively ongoing.
+The comprehensive clinical program targets high prevalence retinal diseases that are treated with anti-vascular endothelial growth factor ("anti-VEGF") therapies.
+Our clinical program is designed as a package to support a broad product label, which we hope will include the key diseases and the longest dosing intervals among anti-VEGF therapies.
+Tarcocimab is being developed to become a differentiated, long-interval therapy for use in many patients who may benefit from anti-VEGF therapy.
 At the same time, Kodiak is investing in commercial scale manufacturing.
-We aim to provide a pre-filled syringe early in commercialization, and are working actively towards this goal.
-We believe combining these ambitious clinical and manufacturing efforts sets the stage for potential market share capture when and if KSI-301 is approved.
+We aim to provide a pre-filled syringe early in commercialization and are working actively towards this goal.
+We believe these combined clinical and manufacturing efforts set the stage for potential market share capture with tarcocimab if approved.

 In addition, Kodiak is investing in its pipeline.
-The Company is progressing its Antibody Biopolymer Conjugate ("ABC") PlatformTM towards suboptimal anti-VEGF responder patients, a group estimated to be as large as 30% of treated patients, with its bispecific conjugate KSI-501.
+The Company is progressing its Antibody Biopolymer Conjugate ("ABC") PlatformTM towards suboptimal anti-VEGF responder patients, a group estimated to be as large as 30-66% of treated patients, with its bispecific conjugate KSI-501.
 Beyond today's anti-VEGF market, Kodiak's new triplet medicines are being designed on its ABC Platform in an effort to bring new capabilities to treat the even higher prevalence retinal diseases of dry age-related macular degeneration ("AMD") and glaucoma.